Shopify/polaris/src/components/MediaCard/README.md

 <!-- content-for: web -->

-The `title` prop gives the media card a level 2 heading (`<h2>`).
+The required `title` prop gives the media card a level 2 heading (`<h2>`).
 This helps with readability and provides structure to screen reader users.
 It can also accept a ReactNode.

 Use [actionable language](https://polaris.shopify.com/content/actionable-language#navigation) to ensure that the purpose of the media card is clear to all merchants, including those with issues related to reading and language.